xvonabur/buildpack-nginx/README.md

-# Dokku Buildpack: nginx
+# Dokku Buildpack: nginx with video support

-This is the official dokku buildpack for static websites, powered by nginx.
+This is fork of [official dokku buildpack](https://github.com/dokku/buildpack-nginx) for static websites, powered by nginx with video support.

 ## Usage